Yigenana/presentations/QCON/QCON18.md

 ##go get
 ![](Slide29_Dep.png)

 ^In you you can easily import 3rd packages via the "go get" command.
 The files are stored in you GOPATH and works well for internal dependencies.
 Dependencies are statically linked and compiled alongside your application's code into the single application binary.
 This is helpful with distributed systems because it limits the complexity in installing and associating dependencies.
-It's made it easier for us to scale services as needed and add new services without cimplicated build processes.
+It's made it easier for us to scale services as needed and add new services without complicated build processes.

 ---